temefleet/Instanews-App/README.md

 <p>The goal of the project was to learn how to use Ajax to retrieve content from an API as well as getting used to working with a preprocessor (Gulp), Sass and various other Node Modules.</p>

+<p>Mobile view was first implemented using Flexbox.
+This is now the fallback view for browsers which do not support CSS Grid.
+If CSS Grid is supported then it is used in 3 different views: Desktop ( > 1000px), Tablet, and Mobile ( < 600px).</p>

 <h6>Technologies used in this project:</h6>
 <ul>
 <li>HTML5</li>